-The findings confirm a critical need for TOEFL proficiency, which aligns with existing research highlighting the significance of TOEFL scores in the professional and global sectors (Aprilliandari & Sugiharto, 2023).
+The findings confirm the critical need for TOEFL proficiency, which aligns with existing research highlighting the significance of TOEFL scores in the professional and global sectors (Aprilliandari & Sugiharto, 2023).
 The score serves as an objective standard for employers and academic institutions to verify the English communication skills necessary to function in an international environment.
-The identified gap between student proficiency and TOEFL standards underscores the necessity of a targeted preparation program.
-The fact that not all students fully grasp the career impact of the TOEFL suggests a need for more robust socialization and career counseling to enhance motivation.
+The identified gap between student proficiency and TOEFL standards underscores the necessity of a targeted preparatory program.
+The fact that not all students fully grasped the TOEFL's career impact suggests a need for more robust socialisation and career counselling to enhance motivation.

-The appeal of the hybrid format among students with demanding schedules is a key insight.
+The appeal of the hybrid format among students with demanding schedules is a key finding.
 This format's flexibility allows students to engage in self-paced learning, which fosters autonomy (Pramesworo, Fathurrochman, Sembing, Bangkara, & Sudrajat, 2023) and enables them to balance their studies with other commitments (Rijal, Wei, Jiao, & Wang, 2024).
-This adaptability makes the program more accessible and sustainable, which is a significant strength in the context of nursing education.
+This adaptability makes the program more accessible and sustainable, which is a significant strength in nursing education.